datalad-handbook/book/docs/basics/101-136-filesystem.rst

 especially between directories, a ``datalad save`` is the best option to turn to.

-.. findoutmore:: Why a move between directories is actually a content change
+.. find-out-more:: Why a move between directories is actually a content change

    Let's see how this shows up in the dataset history: